JAlcocerT/JAlcocerT/content/blog/aigen-chatbots-TOOLS.md

 * [FlowiseAI](#flowiseai) - a UI for LangChain (JS)
 * [ChatWoot](#chatwoot) -->

+*How to use open source ChatBots Tools: LangFlow, BotPress, TypeBot, FlowiseAI and ChatWoot?*

 | **Tool**         | Description                                 | License Type          |
 |--------------|---------------------------------------------|-----------------------|